bodywork-ml/bodywork-mlflow/README.md

 # Deploying MLflow to Kubernetes using Bodywork

 Although Bodywork is focused on deploying machine learning projects, it is flexible enough to deploy almost any type of Python project.
-We're going to demonstrate this by using Bodywork to deploy MLflow to Kubernetes, ready for production, in only a few minutes.
+We're going to demonstrate this by using Bodywork to deploy a production-ready instance of MLflow (a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app), to Kubernetes, in only a few minutes.

 MLflow is a popular open-source tool for managing various aspects of the the machine learning lifecycle, such as tracking training metrics or versioning models.
 It can be used alongside Bodywork's machine learning deployment capabilities, to make for a powerful open-source MLOps stack.